 I will dive into what that all means below.

-The most common options out there are WordPress.com, Wix, Weebly, Squarespace, and WordPress.org.
+The most common options out there are WordPress.com, Wix, Weebly, Squarespace, and of course, WordPress.org (self-hosted).

 Wix, Weebly, and WordPress.com are all very similar, in the fact that they are free to use.
 However, since they are free, you are very limited in what you can do and how you can customize it to fit your brand.

-So that means, it CAN be shut down at random, and you could potentially lose all of your content with these free options, even if you opt for a paid plan on one of them.
+Your website CAN be shut down at random, and you could potentially lose all of your content with these free options, even if you opt for a paid plan on one of them.

 You also don’t have the freedom to monetize your site how you like.
 And even with ”free” platforms, you end up paying loads of fees down the road.